File and Pay Your Employer Health Tax

 If you choose to pay instalments based on 25% of the current year’s estimated tax and the instalments are less than 25% of both the current year’s and the prior year’s actual tax, you will be charged interest on the difference.

-Instalments are due during the calendar year on:
+Except for the 2020 calendar year, instalments are due during the calendar year on:

 - June 15

 - December 15

 If your estimated employer health tax payable for the current year becomes less than your previous year’s actual tax payable, you may change your instalment payment amount part way through the current year.

 See an example below of how you may calculate your instalment payments if you’re in this situation.

 The remaining tax payable is due with the employer health tax return by March 31 of the following calendar year.

 If you're not required to make instalments, you must pay the entire balance of tax owing on or before the employer health tax return due date of March 31 of the following calendar year.